evalenz2/gaby-foster-care/README.md

 4. **Deploy**
    - Click "Deploy" and wait for the build to complete
+   - The vercel.json file in the repository will handle the correct configuration

 5. **Update Firebase Configuration**
    - In your Firebase console, add your Vercel domain to the authorized domains list under Authentication > Settings

+6. **Troubleshooting**
+   - If the deployment fails with Next.js errors, make sure to manually override the framework detection
+   - If you're seeing module resolution errors, check that you're using the correct Node.js version (14.x or higher)

 ## Local Development